 The reality is that the backpacking trail is a pretty safe place, and even if you choose to tread a more dangerous path some basic precautions can make the difference between safe and unsafe.

 As for personal belongings, hostel lockers together with good vigilance when you’re on the move (not taking your eyes off your bag, keeping your valuables close, and not carrying more cash than you need) should keep you theft free.
-However, if you do part ways with your valuables, as sometimes happens, remind your parents that there is the back up of insurance to replace lost items of value or in the rare circumstances where you lose everything.
+However, if you do part ways with your valuables, as sometimes happens, remind your parents that there is the back up of travel insurance to replace lost items of value or in the rare circumstances where you lose everything.

-Above all else, the message to impart to your parents is that it is perfectly possible to travel safely around the world and that many people do so each year.
+Above all else, the message to impart to your parents is that it is perfectly possible to travel safely around the world, and that many people do so each year.